pekwm/pekwm/doc/pekwm_panel.md

 #### Widget: Icon

-Widget displaying icon.
+Widget displaying an icon.
 The icon can be configured to update whenever a given external data field is updated.

 ```